Kumara2mahe/courseO_line/readme.md

     - There is a limit of 5 attempts to reset admin password, if the admin exceeds the limit they can only retry after 24hrs and untill then no new OTPs can't sent.

 - Some hand made modules are there for performing some operations like sending email, picking random course, category, placeholder image for home page, footer and course without videos.
 Some unique modules for validating inputted youtube link and generating random password for new admin accounts.

+- Separate developer and production settings as well as requirements files.

 <br>